-Do your students groan when you say you’re going to be working on division?
+Do your students groan when you say you’re going to be working to learn division strategies?
 With better understanding and easy to use methods, that won’t be the case.
 If you teach Common Core division, you probably know about the partial quotients method, but what about the box method, area model, and grid model.
 How about rectangle sections division or the expanded notation division method?
 There are lots of choices to learn division.
 What works for one student may not work for another, which is why teaching multiple methods is so important!

 Before you begin teaching division, ensure that students have a solid understanding of multiplication, the meaning of “making equal groups of,” “divvying up,” and “sharing fairly.”
 This is a crucial foundation to teaching division with larger numbers.